wangzw/CppStyle/README.md

 ### Install from update site

-CppStyle can be installed like other eclipse plugins from this site (case sensitive).
+CppStyle can be installed like other eclipse plugins from this site.

     http://www.cppstyle.com/update (Eclipse Luna)
     http://www.cppstyle.com/kepler (Eclipse Kepler)